Skip to main content

 Test runs let you upload two local bots and run them against each other on the same hardware as ladder matches:

-cambc test-run my_bot opponent
+cambc match test my_bot opponent

 This is the best way to verify your bot works within the 2ms CPU time limit before submitting to the ladder.